Español English

 They are shrubs or small deciduous trees that reach 7 meters (23 feet) in height.
 They have dark or intense green leaves, of opposite arrangement and a heart-shaped-acuminate shape.
 The flowers meet in conical panicles, they are small, tubular, perfumed and white, purple or lilac.
 They bloom in spring.

-They do well in normal garden soil that contains organic matter.
+English Lilac grows well in normal garden soil that contains organic matter.

 Prune faded flowers.